NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ZSH_THEME="gianu"
 ```
 ![gianu theme](https://github.com/NetDevNotes/iTerm2-with-Oh-My-ZSH/blob/master/gianu_theme.png?raw=true)

+> Notice above that im being told the folder I am currntly in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.

 If you are not feeling very colourful and don't want a theme enabled, you can set ZSH_THEME to be blank:

 `ZSH_THEME=""`